12Gadgets: Smart Apps for Windows!

 3. CHANGED FILES: You still need to copy the zip file manually to a USB thumb stick or external drive but, hey, it's only the stuff you've been working on recently: small, sorted by date, easy-peasy.
 Everything else should already be in other backups.
 The big advantage: you can have like 10 thumb drives (~$10 each), rotate them daily or weekly, and do this really fast every evening.

 4. ALL VERSIONS: This is called "Time Machine" on Macs because you can basically travel back in time to any previous version.
 This can create a ton-load of files and fill up your disk quickly.
-A good remedy is to keep the most recent versions, and delete everything that's older than 30 days.
-You'll probably forget in two weeks that you saved a particular version of a file.
-But you really want to go back to a version of a file that you saved yesterday - before you deleted that one important paragraph.
+A good middle ground is to keep the most recent versions, and delete everything older than a month.
+You'll probably forget what particular file you saved two weeks ago...
+But you really want to go back that one file you saved yesterday - before you deleted that one important paragraph.
 And you can!

 What we actually do:

 1. This.
 For a human this is the easiest to handle.
 Gives you full ease of mind.
 Everything is backed-up several times.
-You choose how often this happens, from hourly to a few times a day, or manually click 'Full' (backup now).
-Keep an eye on your remaining disk space and delete older backups--once you've made additional copies to external drives!
+You choose how often this happens, from hourly to once a day, or manually click 'Full Backup'.
+Keep an eye at your remaining disk space and delete older backups--once you've made additional copies to external drives.

 2. Not this.
 Deleting files from a backup is counter-productive.
-Trying to keep everything in-sync over a long period of time is just asking for failure.
+Trying to keep everything in-sync over a long period of time is asking for trouble.

 3. Click on 'Daily' at the end of a work-day.
-Includes everything that's changed today.
-(Btw, you can include previous days as well if you missed one.)
+Includes everything that changed today.
+(Btw, you can always include previous days in case you missed one.)
 Changed files are stored in a zip file.
-Copy that zip file to an external drive to have the smallest possible daily backup.
+Copy that zip file to a USB thumb stick to have the smallest possible daily backup.

 4. Exactly!
 Copy everything all the time.
 Be on the safe side.
 Prepare for the worst.
 Just enable 'ALL VERSIONS' in backup settings.
 To help you thin-out older backups, files are kept together per day.
 If you use other forms of backups you can aggressively delete everything older than a month.